bertilmuth/requirementsascode/README.md

 # requirements as code
 [![Build Status](https://travis-ci.org/bertilmuth/requirementsascode.svg?branch=master)](https://travis-ci.org/bertilmuth/requirementsascode)

-This small library (<64 kByte jar size) provides a straight forward way to translate business requirements into code.
+With this small library (<64 kByte jar size), you can translate your functional business requirements into code with very little effort.

-With a use case model, you define the interactions between the users and the system.
+Specify a use case model with a builder API: the interactions between a user and the system.
-You specify a command class or query class, and a function that defines how the system reacts to it.
+An interaction is a command class or query class, plus and a function that defines how the system reacts to it.
 The function can just consume the command, return a query result, or publish an event.
-Optionally, you can specify a precondition that must be fulfilled.
+Optionally, you can specify a precondition that must be fulfilled for the system to react.

 For more advanced cases that depend on the application's state, you can create a [use case model with flows](https://github.com/bertilmuth/requirementsascode/tree/master/requirementsascodeexamples/helloworld).
 It's a simple alternative to state machines, understandable by developers and business people alike.